openpharma-org/asia-filings-mcp-server/README.md

-# Asian Financial Filings MCP Server
+# Unofficial Asian Financial Filings MCP Server

 A Model Context Protocol (MCP) server that provides comprehensive access to Asian financial filings via Japan's EDINET and South Korea's DART systems.
 This server enables AI assistants and applications to search, retrieve, and analyze financial statements and XBRL data from 7,700+ Asian companies.